SSWConsulting/SSW.Rules.Content/rules/do-you-use-a-wizard-to-help-a-user-through-a-complicated-set-of-steps/rule.md

 To ensure a consistent user experience, make sure to include these visual elements:

-1. **Page name.** It is important for the user to know which page they<br>                        are currently on.
+1. **Page name.** It is important for the user to know which page they are currently on.
-2. **Page description.** You should provide a short description of the<br>                        task to be performed on the page.
+2. **Page description.** You should provide a short description of the task to be performed on the page.
-3. **Instructions.** Not required for every page, this is a short description<br>                        requesting the user to perform a task, for example, entering some values into a<br>                        text field.
+3. **Instructions.** Not required for every page, this is a short description requesting the user to perform a task, for example, entering some values into a text field.
-4. **Company logo.** This helps promote branding, however it should be<br>                        inconspicuous and should not move visual focus away from the body of your application.<br>
+4. **Company logo.** This helps promote branding, however it should be inconspicuous and should not move visual focus away from the body of your application.